On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Metric and measure via hyperbolic filling

 Note that visual metrics depend on the choice of the base point, and on the visual parameter $\alpha$.
 If a visual metric with base point $w$ and visual parameter $\alpha$ exists, then it can be chosen to be

-where the infimum is over all finite sequences $\set{a_i}_{i=1}^n \subset \partial Z, n \ge 2$ such that $a_1=a, a_n=b$.
+where the infimum is over all finite sequences $\giveset{a_i}_{i=1}^n \subset \partial Z, n \ge 2$ such that $a_1=a, a_n=b$.

 Visual metrics exist as we recall now.
 A metric space $(Z,d)$ is said to be \emph{proper} if all closed balls are compact.
-For any $\delta$-hyperbolic space $(Z,d)$, there exists $\alpha_0 >1$ ($\alpha$ depends only on $\delta$) such that if $\alpha \in (1,\alpha_0)$, then there exists a visual metric with parameter $\alpha$ \cite[Ch.
-7]{GH}, \cite[Lemma 6.1]{BS}.
-It is well-known that quasi-isometry between almost geodesic hyperbolic spaces induces a quasisymmetry on their boundaries.
+For any $\delta$-hyperbolic space $(Z,d)$, there exists $\alpha_0 >1$ ($\alpha$ depends only on $\delta$) such that if $\alpha \in (1,\alpha_0)$, then there exists a visual metric with parameter $\alpha$ \cite[Chapitre 7]{GH90}, \cite[Lemma 6.1]{BS}.
+It is well known that quasi-isometry between almost geodesic hyperbolic spaces induces a quasisymmetry on their boundaries (the notion of almost geodesic space is given in Definition \ref{d:almostgeo}).
 Since this plays a central role in our construction of metric, we recall the relevant definitions and results below.

 We say that a map (not necessarily continuous) $f:(X_1,d_1) \to (X_2,d_2)$ between two metric spaces is a \emph{quasi-isometry} if there exists constants $A,B>0$ such that

 for all $x,y \in X_1$, and